 All informatory signage associated with cycle provision can be found in TSRGD.
-Whilst the CYCLIST DISMOUNT sign to TSRGD diagram 966 is permitted by the Department for Transport, North Tyneside Council would not expect to see it used on the provision of new infrastructure.
-In addition, the END OF ROUTE sign to TSRGD diagram 1058 is not mandatory and would not be permitted on a new route within North Tyneside.
+Whilst the CYCLIST DISMOUNT sign to TSRGD diagram 966 and the END OF ROUTE sign to TSRGD diagram 1058 is permitted by the Department for Transport, North Tyneside Council would not expect to see it used on the provision of new infrastructure.
+In instances where an off road route comes to an end, the CYCLISTS REJOIN CARRIAGEWAY sign to TSRGD diagram 966 is the preferred option.

 Route destination signs would be expected at key decision points along a route.
 There may be occasions where North Tyneside Council will stipulate the requirement for a financial contribution to a commuted sum of funding to be spent on route signage in the vicinity of the development.
 All route signage will need to be agreed with North Tyneside Council.
 Figure 16 below shows examples of the route destination signage installed in North Tyneside.
-All route destination signage is installed with a height of 24 X and should reflect the destinations highlighted on the Tube Map.
+All route destination signage must be installed with an X height of 24 and should reflect the destinations highlighted on the Tube Map.